 Domestic Violence: What to Know

-Assault and Battery (third and subsequent offense) = Up to 2 years in prison and $2,500 in fines
+Assault and Battery (third and subsequent offenses): Up to 2 years in prison and $2,500 in fines

-Assault with infliction of serious injury (second+) = Up to two years in prison and $2,500 fines
+Assault with infliction of serious injury (second offense and beyond): Up to two years in prison and $2,500 in fines

-In the State of Michigan vs. Stanley Wayne Cameron an appellate court ruled that prior bad acts can come into evidence under MCL 768.27b.
+Regarding a recent case law update, in the State of Michigan vs. Stanley Wayne Cameron, a ruling was made on January 4, 2011.
+The appellate court decided that prior bad acts can be presented as evidence under MCL 768.27b in domestic violence trials.

 What does this mean?